 The latest stable release can be downloaded from:

-Previous stable releases and pre-compiled Windows and Matlab mex binaries are also available.
+Previous stable releases, pre-compiled Windows and Matlab mex binaries, and change logs are also available.

 Please report bugs to firstname.lastname@example.org and include a small example (code and data) that will trigger the bug.